Audio/dozorce/README.md

 ## Plugins
-Sample usage without having the global prefix set on.
+[suppose that the global plugin prefix is off]

 ### Bash